Skip to main content

 Culling is one of the most essential parts of any photographer's workflow.
 Essential but also monotonous, tedious, and time-consuming.
-It is generally believed that the best way to finish a cull is to do it quickly and in a single cull.
-Which is often easier said than done.
+It is generally believed that the best way to finish a cull is to do it quickly and in a single session — which is often easier said than done.

 It is Aftershoot's goal to aid you in improving your workflow, with our AI taking care of the menial and repetitive things, so you can focus on more important parts of your craft, business, and life.